 2008: Acquisition of the Retail Petroleum Business of the Goehler Group.
 Acquisition of Forecourt Systems in Ireland.
 Acquisition of Holland Verlichting Service in the Netherlands.
 Acquisition of Elektro Spiller GmbH in Austria.
 Acquisition of Timelec in France.

-2009: Tokheim acquires 60% stake in Background2 Ltd. in the UK.
+2009: Tokheim acquires a 60% stake in Background2 Ltd. in the UK.
 Acquisition of Rohé: Bulgaria, Romania, Serbia, Latvia, Lithuania.

 2010: Acquisition of Acis Slovakia & Czech Republic

-2012: Tokheim returns to South Africa after acquisition of various assets of Petro-Logic from the PSV Group.
+2012: Tokheim returns to South Africa after the acquisition of various assets of Petro-Logic from the PSV Group.
 Establishment of Precision Brasil, Brazil